LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Anything else?
 I think I’ll close out this one in particular by saying that we’re waiting for full release as general libraries that might be added later.

 **Glitch**: Generally we love it to be bigger and cover new things that aren’t in Fabric API and also eventually make it so you can do almost everything Fabric API does.
-It’s not the goal right now, but eventually, we would like essentially to request modders to not use Fabric API in addition to QSL.
+It’s not a goal right now, but eventually, we would like to not essentially require modders to use Fabric API in addition to QSL.

 **CheaterCodes**: I hope **Southpaw**, that gives you enough fuel for the blog article, otherwise just feel free to ping us again.
 You know where we are, where you can find us.
 Alright, **OroArmor**, you still here?